Top 5 solar states

 Tamil Nadu's Solar Capacity- 4.8 GW

-The southern state of Tamil Nadu has immense renewable energy potential, with access to sources such as wind, solar, biomass, biogas, hydropower, etc. As of January 31st, 2022, the total renewable capacity of the state was 15,914 MW.
+The southern state of Tamil Nadu has immense renewable energy potential, with access to sources such as wind, solar, biomass, biogas, hydropower, etc. Tamil Nadu holds the fourth position in India with an installed solar capacity of 8,145.53 MW.

 Moreover, the Tamil Nadu Generation and Distribution Corporation is planning to install solar power plants with a total capacity of 20,000 MW by 2030.
 The projects will require a total investment of Rs.
 70,000 crores.
 Tamil Nadu government is also planning to develop district level solar parks, with the first one to come up in Thiruvarur.